How to check if the constructor of an object is a JavaScript Object?

 In this article, we will check whether the constructor of an object is a JavaScript Object.
 The constructor property of any JavaScript variable returns a reference to the Object constructor function that created the instance object.
 The value of this property is a reference to the function itself.

-All the objects have the constructor property and the objects created without the constructor function will have a constructor property that points to the Fundamental Object constructor type for that object.
+All objects have the constructor property, and objects created without an explicit constructor function will have a constructor property that points to the fundamental Object constructor type for that object.

-To check whether the constructor of provided value is an Object created by the object constructor function or not we need to compare the value of the object’s constructor property value with the corresponding Object constructor function reference.
-The constructor property returns a reference to the constructor function that created the instance.
+To check whether the constructor of a provided value is an Object created by the object constructor function, we need to compare the value of the object's constructor property with the corresponding Object constructor function reference.

 Syntax